Aditya1404Sal/ChartCraft/README.md

 ## Future Improvements

-- **Support for Excel files**: Add a functionality to handle `.xlsx` files directly instead of converting them to CSV first.
 - **Custom Charts**: Extend the application to allow for more advanced chart types like scatter plots and histograms.
 - **Improved UI**: Enhance the frontend with more styling and interactive chart elements.